AfreenSiddiqa/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/93686963/158003721-17c7759d-c28e-4998-a2fe-51283635247c.png)

 The balanced accuracy score for this model is around 63.7%, meaning that the model predicted the credit risk accurately 63.7% of the time.
-This is a fairly positive score, but not excellent.
+This is a fairly positive score, but not great.
 The precision scores for this model are very skewed toward the low-risk loans as all of the low-risk loans were correctly predicted, but nearly none of the high-risk loans were accurately predicted.
 This model is not great for identifying high-risk loan.

 The recall scores for this model show that the model is better at identifying positive low-risk loans (0.63) and decent at positively identifying high-risk loans (0.64).